UmarsPortfolio/ModelingCourtOpinions/README.md

 7. __<ins>glove/__

     Stores the library of pre-trained GloVe vectors downloaded by the notebook.
+MUST BE CREATED PRIOR TO RUNNING MAIN NOTEBOOK.
 See Data Sources section below.

 8. __<ins>.gitignore/__